diff-usion/Awesome-Diffusion-Models/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Made With Love](https://img.shields.io/badge/Made%20With-Love-red.svg)](https://github.com/chetanraj/awesome-github-badges)

-*If there are any missing valuable resource or papers or any materials related to diffusion model, please do not hesitate to create or pull request to issues.
+*If there are any missing valuable resources or papers or any materials related to diffusion model, please do not hesitate to create or pull request to issues.
 I am happy to reflect them.*

 ## Introductory Material
 **What are Diffusion Models?** \